Fields of definition of K3 surfaces with complex multiplication: Descending K3 surfaces

 \begin{thm} Let $E \subset \C$ be a CM number field, and denote by $K(E)$ the set of isomorphism classes of principal K3 surfaces over $\C$ whose reflex field equals $E$.
 Then, up to finitely many elements, every $X \in K(E)$ has big discriminant. \end{thm}

-\begin{proof} It is sufficient to prove that there are finitely many isomorphism classes of types without big discriminant.
-Indeed the type determines the transcendental lattice of a K3, which in turn determines finitely many K3 surfaces (this is the finiteness of the Fourier-Mukai partners, see \cite{MR3586372} p.
+\begin{proof} It is sufficient to prove that there are finitely many isomorphism classes of types without a big discriminant.
+Indeed, the type determines the transcendental lattice of a K3 surface, which in turn determines finitely many K3 surfaces (due to the finiteness of the Fourier-Mukai partners, see \cite{MR3586372} p.
 373, Proposition 3.10).
-Let $\{ I_1, \cdots, I_n \}$ be the finite set of ideals for which the map $\mu(E) \rightarrow (\Oo_E / I_n)^\times$ is not injective.
-Denote by $\{ J_1, \cdots, J_m \}$ be representatives of the elements of $\Cl(E)$.
+Let $\{ I_1, \cdots, I_n \}$ be the finite set of ideals for which the map $\mu(E) \rightarrow (\Oo_E / I_n)^\times$ is not injective and let $\{ J_1, \cdots, J_m \}$ be representatives of the classes of $\Cl(E)$.
 Every type $(J, \alpha')$ is equivalent to one of the form $(J_i , \alpha)$ for some $i \in \{1, \cdots, m \}$.
-Therefore, if $(J_i , \alpha)$ has not got big discriminant, we have that for some $j \in \{1, \cdots, n \}$.
+Therefore, if $(J_i , \alpha)$ has not big discriminant, we have that for some $j \in \{1, \cdots, n \}$.
 Fix now $i$ and $j$.
 We want to prove that there are only finitely many isomorphism classes of types of the form $(J_i, \alpha)$ such that the equality